 The game feels refreshing as a JRPG title as there is so much to see and do that boosts the replay value significantly.
 The sheer number of NPCs you can recruit to your cause is enormous and the battles remain engaging even after hundreds of encounters.
 Many of the challenges ranging from the completion of collecting stigmas, checking WIRE to chat with your party members to honing the perfect strategy in battle is immensely gratifying.
 Where the game shines is its musical score with catchy tunes and songs by celebrated Japanese artists like OSTER project, 40mP, 164 and cosMo@Bousou-P and more.
 You can definitely see the psychological themes and issues that permeate the game from the Persona series veteran, Tadashi Satome who has infused The Caligula Effect: Overdose with a Persona flavor.

 The Caligula Effect: Overdose manages to take a conventional story of students trapped in another world and make it inspirational as it tackles personal and controversial issues many people can relate to.
 Where other similar titles have tried and failed, the blend of the game’s battle system, party recruitment and relationship management makes this JRPG feel unique.
 Unfortunately, the game is held back greatly by its repetitive grind and cliché characters.
-The bland environments are a disservice to the game as many of the rooms appear to be one and the same.
 Even though it’s an improvement over the original Vita game, Overdose is a game with promising ideas that doesn’t quite reach its full potential.

 PROS (+): Intricate Battle System, Engaging Soundtrack, Recruitable NPCs